ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 Then for Let's Encrypt configuration :

   * `email = "lefevre.kevin@gmail.com"` : username
-  * `storageFile = "/acme/acme.json"` : certificates storage file (it is also possible to use a KV store to share certificates between Træfik instances)
+  * `storageFile = "/acme/acme.json"` : certificates storage file (it is also possible to use a KV store to share certificates between Træfɪk instances)
   * `entryPoint = "https"` : entrypoint whre ACME is enabled
   * `onDemand = true` : enable on the fly generation
   * `onHostRule = true` : enable generation based on backend discovery